If you are adding the ALM products to inventory it's important that you don't use the maps that extract the quantity as decimals.

 It cannot be extracted as .4 because this actually means it is 4/10 which is not correct because ALM is not providing the .4 as a fraction or decimal, because as a fraction of the carton this would mean 4.8 bottles.

 What ALM are saying is they are providing you with 4 bottles only, from a case that would contain 12.

 If you are uncertain which maps to choose from please feel free to call us.

-Note that if you cannot see the 2 images below properly you can click 'CTRL and +' to zoom your screen or you can click on the paperclip attachments at the bottom of this screen.
+If the images are too small you can click 'CTRL and +' to zoom your screen or you can click on the paperclip attachments at the bottom of this screen.

 If you need to map ALM credit notes click here for instructions.

 If you can't see the images clearly, then please download them from the bottom of this page, then zoom in.